Odds Calculator and Converter

 American, or moneyline, odds show you how much money you can win on a $100 bet.
 As their name suggests, they are used by American sportsbooks.

-Decimal odds, which are mostly used in Continental Europe, present the ratio of payout to stake, where the stake itself is also included.
+Decimal odds, which are mostly used in Continental Europe, present the ratio of payout to the stake, where the stake itself is also included.
+The favorites and underdogs of any given matchup can be identified by their numbers alone.

 Fractional odds, widely used in the United Kingdom, show you how much you will profit on your stake should you win.
 For example, if you see odds of 6/1, this means you will make a $600 profit after having staked $100.